 - Native Americans and Alaskan Natives

-Certain circumstances would prevent a person from getting the vaccine.
+Certain circumstances might prevent a person from getting the vaccine.
 If your child falls into any of the groups below, talk to your doctor to see if the vaccine is still recommended:

 - infants under 6 months old